-Paraiba Tourmalines are priced and evaluated in similar manner as diamonds.
-It uses the four C’s of cut, color, carat and clarity.
+Paraiba Tourmalines are priced and evaluated in a similar manner as diamonds.
+It uses the four C’s of cut, color, carat, and clarity.

 Why is Paraiba Gemstone Rare

-This is mainly due to the small amount of tourmalines in the stone veins.
+This is mainly due to the small number of tourmalines in the stone veins.